Chapter 20. Endocrine System

 ○ Sex hormones act on nearly all cells

-○ Sweating is controlled only by sympathetic nerves, no negative feedback occurs
+○ Sweating is controlled only by sympathetic nerves; no antagonism occurs.

 ○ Hormone half-lives are generally shorter than 3 minutes to maintain homeostasis